ArianShamaeiSMU/ETAPrediction/README.md

 # ETAPrediction
-python script to calculate ETA using random forrest model
+python script to calculate ETA using random forest model

+was created to find ETAs for SMU's OIT help desk resolve